 Similarly, a partnership is simply a business owned by two or more people that hasn't filed papers to become a corporation or a limited liability company (LLC).
 You don't have to file any paperwork to form a partnership -- the arrangement begins as soon as you start a business with another person.
 As in a sole proprietorship, the partnership's owners pay taxes on their share of the business income on their personal tax returns and they are each personally liable for the entire amount of any business debts and claims.
 Both sole proprietors and partners in a partnership may qualify for the 20% pass-through tax deduction established by the Tax Cuts and Jobs Act (TCJA).
 See The 20% Pass-Through Tax Deduction for Business Owners for more information.

 Limited partnerships are costly and complicated to set up and run, and are not recommended for the average small business owner.
 Limited partnerships are usually created by one person or company (the "general partner"), who will solicit investments from others (the "limited partners").

 The general partner controls the limited partnership's day-to-day operations and is personally liable for business debts (unless the general partner is a corporation or an LLC).
 Limited partners have minimal control over daily business decisions or operations and, in return, they are not personally liable for business debts or claims.
 Consult a limited partnership expert if you're interested in creating this type of business.

-Forming and operating an LLC or a corporation is a bit more complicated and costly, but well worth the trouble for some small businesses.
-The main benefit of an LLC or a corporation is that these structures limit the owners' personal liability for business debts and court judgments against the business.
+Forming and operating an LLC is a bit more complicated and costly, but well worth the trouble for some small businesses.
+The main benefit of an LLC is that the structure limits the owners' personal liability for business debts and court judgments against the business.